stat408/HW1/README.md

 # HW1

-Due Thursday January 15 at 12:15 PM
+Due Saturday August 22 at 8 AM

 ####  Folder System.
 Create a folder titled STAT408 on the computer you plan to use for this course to store data sets and code from this class.
 (Also consider a system that will back up your files online - such as box, dropbox, or Google drive.)